 Things To Do in San Marcos

-San Marcos is an inviting town nestled between San Antonio and Austin that embodies the many things that make the Texas Hill Country great.
-Swimming, fishing, or floating in the gorgeous San Marcos River; exploring the depths of a cave; and hunting for bargains at the largest outlet shopping mall in America are just some of the things to do in San Marcos.
+San Marcos is an eclectic town located between San Antonio and Austin that embodies the many things that make the Texas Hill Country great.
+Swimming, fishing, or paddling in the gorgeous San Marcos River; exploring the depths of a cave; and hunting for bargains at the largest outlet shopping mall in America are just some of the things to do in San Marcos.
 If you’re going to visit this delightful place, check out our list of some of the can’t-miss experiences to plan your perfect vacation to San Marcos.

 Experience the San Marcos River